Tomas de Lemos: Life

 At the conclusion of the commission, Pope Paul V and Philip III of Spain offered him a bishopric, but he declined the honour, preferring to remain in Rome in the convent Sopra Minerva to devote himself to literary work.
 Three years before his death he became totally blind.

 In 1610 Lemos was professor of theology at the College of Saint Thomas, the future Pontifical University of Saint Thomas Aquinas, Angelicum.

 Works

-During his lifetime he published nothing.
-The work which has given him a place in the history of theology appeared about fifty years after his death, the "Panoplia gratia seu de rationalis creaturae in finem supernaturalem gratuita divina suavipotente ordinatione, ductu, mediis, liberoque progressu, dissertationes theologicae" (Liège, 1676).
-The "Acta omnia Congregatioum et disputationum, quae coram SS.
-Clemente VIII et Panlo V Summis Pontificibus sunt celebratae in causa et controversia illa magna de auxiliis divinae gratiae" (Louvain, 1702) appeared nearly a hundred years after his death.
-While he is the author of a large number of works, these are the only ones which have thus far been published.
+While de Lemos wrote a large number of manuscripts, none were published in his lifetime.
+Two have been published posthumously: